 From the manual: The cooling fans are switched as a pair, and will operate at half speed (connected in series) when coolant temperature reaches 98°C on rise, and switch off at 94°C on fall.
 The fans will also operate at half speed irrespective of coolant temperature if the a.c. is switched on and the compressor is running.
 If coolant temperature rises to 103°C, the fans will switch to full speed (connected in parallel), reverting to half speed at 98°C. The fans will also run at half speed, unless high coolant temperature dictates otherwise, when the a.c. is switched on and the compressor is running, or if the engine management system detects a fault with the inlet air temperature or coolant temperature circuits.
 NO, THOSE FAULTS WILL CALL FULL SPEED ON THE FANS

-Seloc Junks may offer aftermarket new capped dryer/receivers – i ordered one but didn’t get to picking it up yet.
+Seloc Junks may offer aftermarket new capped dryer/receivers – i ordered one and have it stocked.
+The vessel is few centimeters longer though.

 Read more about the electronic by-pass valve controller.